Conditions

 Usually, doctors can see a lipomyelomeningocele when a baby is born.
 They may see a lump or some other type of mark on your baby’s back, such as a fat pad, birthmark, dimple or tuft of hair.

-Your child’s doctor will ask for a magnetic resonance imaging (MRI) of the spine to get a better view of your baby’s spinal cord and any problems that relate to it.
+We will use MRI (magnetic resonance imaging) to get a better view of your baby’s spinal cord and any problems.

-Sometimes, there is no lump or other mark on the baby’s back, and the child has no symptoms early on or never has symptoms at all.
-These cases may be diagnosed later in life, if symptoms develop, or if a scan done for some other reason shows the lipomyelomeningocele.
+Sometimes, there is no outward sign of a lipomyelomeningocele, and it causes no symptoms.
+These children may be diagnosed later in life if symptoms start or if an MRI scan done for some other reason shows the lipomyelomeningocele.

-Most often, babies treated at Seattle Children’s have lipomyelomeningocele surgery before age 1.
+Most babies with a lipomyelomeningocele have surgery before age 1.

-Your child’s neurosurgeon begins with a surgery called a laminectomy.
-The neurosurgeon removes parts of some bones in the spine (vertebrae).
-This lets the neurosurgeon get to the spinal cord or spinal nerve roots that need repair.
+• First, your child’s removes parts of some bones (vertebrae) in your child’s spine.
+This procedure (called laminectomy) provides access to the spinal cord or spinal nerve roots that need repair.

 Contact Us